 Statistics is a branch of mathematics that deals with the interpretation of data.
 Statisticians work in a wide variety of fields in both the private and the public sectors and can be found anywhere - Nevada, Washington, New Hampshire, Louisiana.
 They are teachers, consultants, watchdogs, journalists, designers, programmers, and by in large, ordinary people like you and me.
 And some of them blog.

-In searching for the top statistics blogs on the web we only considered blogs that have been active in 2018.
+In searching for the top statistics blogs on the web we only considered recently active blogs.
 In deciding which ones to include in our (admittedly unscientific) list of the 50 best statistics blogs we considered a range of factors, including visual appeal/aesthetics, frequency of posts, and accessibility to non-specialists.
 Our goal is to highlight blogs that students and prospective students will find useful and interesting in their exploration of the field.

 The blog of Dr. AnnMaria De Mars, president of the online statistics education company The Julia Group, is attractively designed and frequently updated.
 Interesting, well written, and generally accessible reflections on statistics, mathematics, technology and other related topics are the norm.

 Dr. Ben Goldacre, an epidemiologist by day, uses good statistics (among other things) to debunk bad science at night (and probably some during the day as well).
 The posts at Bad Science, which shares a name with a best-selling book by Dr. Goldacre, are always interesting and usually fun, as is the blog's design.

 Sabermetrics is the use of statistics and mathematics to analyze the game of baseball.
 Billing itself as a "saber-slanted" baseball community, this group blog offers crisp writing and informative analysis, but all of the ads can be annoying.